yash-dk/Mesh-RenameBot/readme.md

 ## This is a beta release.
 Report the errors/features.
 Use of filters is easy just do what the bot says.

+### If any issue/doubt file issue.

 # Features
  - Auto Rename files with the help of filters.
  - Permanent Thumbnail support.
  - 3 Different upload modes.
  - Queue implement to maintain consistent speed across rename tasks.
+ - Supports both Mongo and Postgres DB.
+ - Track user activity.
+ - Force join for the user for use.

 # Upcoming Features
  - These features will be included if users are there for this repo.